santoshpatil81/devops/README.md

 # Challenge
 Below is the DevOps challenge.
-To keep the recruitment process flowing we would appreciate a response back within one week, but we realize that applicants are usually already juggling busy works and life schedule and may require more time.
-Please keep us updated of your progress.
-If you have any question about the problem, please contact us.

 ## Background
 A development team has created a Java web app that is ready for a limited